 - a) The surface of the tyre may be smooth (i.e. without tread grooves), or treaded. - b) The tread pattern is unrestricted. - c) The surface of a slick tyre shall contain three or more hollows at 120° intervals or less, indicating the limit of wear on the centre and shoulder areas of the tyre.
-When at least 2 of these indicator hollows become worn on different parts of the periphery, the tyre shall no longer be used. - d) The maximum width of the tyre tread measured from the point where the wall of the tyre finishes and the tread pattern starts, to the point where the tread pattern stops and the wall of the tyres other side starts (only the section of the tread pattern normally in contact with the ground is measured) shall not exceed: - 215 mm for front tyre - 254 mm for rear tyre - e) All tyres will be measured mounted on the rim at a pressure of 1 kg/cm2 (14 lb./sq.in.). - f) Tyre warmers are not allowed.
+When at least 2 of these indicator hollows become worn on different parts of the periphery, the tyre shall no longer be used. - d) The maximum width of the tyre tread measured from the point where the wall of the tyre finishes and the tread pattern starts, to the point where the tread pattern stops and the wall of the tyres other side starts (only the section of the tread pattern normally in contact with the ground is measured) shall not exceed: - 215 mm for front tyre - 254 mm for rear and sidecar tyre e) Tyre warmers are not allowed.

+All tyres will be measured mounted on the rim at a pressure of $1 \text{ kg/cm}^2$ (14 lb./sq.in.).